 The saying goes “Action speaks louder than words”.
 But I wonder if that always rings true.
 For all the good examples of solutions that help fight climate change, are people’s voices being heard?

 COP26 is seen as a platform for world leaders and for big decisions to be made.
 But surely there needs to be a place for everyone else to be heard?
 For businesses and consumers.
 For children and teachers.
 Entrepreneurs and engineers.
 Climate change affects each and every one of us, so every voice and opinion matters.

 But it can’t be a lone or disparate voice.
 We need to bring together the voices of everyone who cares about climate change in a totally unique way, giving everyone from the CEO at large international companies to the sole owner of a shoe shop the chance to ‘sit at the COP26 table’ – a unique opportunity to have your voice heard by the decision makers at COP26.

 In the lead up to the summit, National Grid is encouraging you to share your ideas, thoughts and concerns and have their say in the fight against climate change.
 We want to hear about your hopes and fears for the future.
 What’s the one thing that governments should be focussing on?
 Where do you think more effort needs to be placed?
 How do you want to see world leaders tackle climate change?
 What can you say that will make them sit up and listen?

 Using cutting edge artificial intelligence technology, the messages will be turned into a keynote speech and delivered at COP26.
 There is no opportunity like this to have your voice heard on this international stage.
 Your voice has power.
 So, we want to invite every one of you to join the conversation because together we can make a difference.
 You can find out more and submit your messages here.

-If you’re interested in hearing more from National Rail, join the CBI's Annual Conference on 22-24 November.
+If you’re interested in hearing more from National Grid, join the CBI's Annual Conference on 22-24 November.